JTF-Bravo continues aerial deliveries in response to Hurricane Iota

-In partnership with Honduran forces, Joint Task Force-Bravo loads a UH-60 Black Hawk with humanitarian aid food items to be delivered to isolated communities in northeastern Honduras, Nov.
-27, 2020.
+In partnership with Honduran forces, the 1-228th Aviation Regiment, Joint Task Force-Bravo, delivers humanitarian aid food items to isolated communities in eastern Honduras, Nov.
+28, 2020.
 JTF-B is conducting aerial operations in response to Hurricane Iota and remains ready to respond to crises with life-saving and other unique capabilities to meet the immediate needs of countries in the region.
 (U.S. Air Force video by Tech.
 Sgt.
 Chris Drzazgowski)

 |Date Taken: